flyinggrizzly/claude-nix/readme.md

 > Claude [currently has a bug where it can't read symlinked files](https://github.com/anthropics/claude-code/issues/764),
 > so this module **does not manage its files using Nix's standard add-to-store-and-symlink approach.
 Instead it adds
 > them to the store, and then uses an activation script to **copy** the files to the right location.
 The main
-> consequence of this is that if you don't set the `preClean` flag, removing e.g. a command from your config *won't
+> consequence of this is that if you don't set the `forceClean` flag, removing e.g. a command from your config *won't
 > remove it from the produced config*.
 >
-> `preClean` exists to work around this, by cleaning up all commands *before* the current ones are copied in, **but it
+> `forceClean` exists to work around this, by cleaning up all commands *before* the current ones are copied in, **but it
 > is not able to preserve any non-Nix-tracked commands**, so use it with caution, and create backups.

 A Nix flake that provides modules for configuring Claude Code in both home-manager and NixOS.